by Dr. Lawrence Wilson

 WARNING: Bypass operations.
 Some medical studies that show that bypass surgery does not extend life.
 However, if one has a heart attack or other cardiovascular event, often intense pressure is put on a person to immediately have bypass surgery.

-CARDIOVASCULAR HEALTH AND NUTRITIONAL BALANCING
+CARDIOVASCULAR HEALTH AND DEVELOPMENT

 Arteriosclerosis and atherosclerosis